okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/enable-and-verify/index.md

 2. Click **Create Event Hook**.

-3. Add a name for the hook in the **Add Event Hook Endpoint** dialog box (in this example, "Deactivated User Event Hook").
+3. Add a name for the Hook in the **Add Event Hook Endpoint** dialog box (in this example, "Deactivated User Event Hook").

 4. Add your external service URL, including endpoint.
 For example, use your Glitch project name with the endpoint: `https://your-glitch-projectname.glitch.me/userDeactivated`.